Afghan government urges Taliban to stop violence, hold direct talks

 A full peace agreement to end more than 18 years of war would depend on “intra Afghan” talks involving officials and civil society leaders as well as further agreement on issues including the remainder of the roughly 14,000-strong U.S. forces as well as thousands of other NATO troops.

+However the Taliban have so far refused to talk to the Afghan government, which they consider an illegitimate “puppet” regime.

-But nine former U.S. ambassadors last week had warned that Afghanistan could collapse in a “total civil war” if Trump withdraws all U.S. forces before the Kabul government and the Taliban conclude a peace settlement.
+Nine former U.S. ambassadors last week had warned that Afghanistan could collapse in a “total civil war” if Trump withdraws all U.S. forces before the Kabul government and the Taliban conclude a peace settlement.

-A close aide to Ghani said Trump’s decision to cancel talks at a time when the Taliban continue to mount attacks proved the concerns expressed by the Afghan government about the deal were acknowledged.
+A spokesman for Ghani said Trump’s decision to cancel talks at a time when the Taliban continue to mount attacks proved the concerns expressed by the Afghan government about the deal were acknowledged.

-“We stand with President Trump’s decision...the outcome of the draft deal did not guarantee a lasting peace in Afghanistan,” the aide said on conditions of anonymity.
+“The peace talks provided an opportunity to the Taliban to embrace political life,” Sediq Sediqqi told reporters in Kabul.

+“We (the Afghan government) expected an outcome leading to a ceasefire and holding direct talks with the Taliban but we did not see any real effort from their (Taliban) end,” he said.

-Trump said on Saturday that he had also planned to meet with Afghanistan’s president, who has been sidelined from the talks by the Taliban’s refusal to talk to what they consider an illegitimate “puppet” regime.
+Trump said on Saturday that he had also planned to meet with Afghanistan’s president, who has been sidelined from the talks, but Sediqqi did not confirm a meeting was planned.

 Ghani’s office said in a statement it was committed to working together with the United States and allies for a “dignified and long-lasting peace”, and emphasized the holding of the presidential election this month.